anowerhossain/PostgreSQL-Window-Functions/README.md

 | South  | 5              | 700          | 2          | 1    | 1          |
 | South  | 6              | 600          | 3          | 3    | 2          |

+Explanation of Results:

+ROW_NUMBER: Assigns a unique number to each row, even for rows with the same sales_amount.
+RANK: Tied rows receive the same rank, but the next rank has a gap.
+DENSE_RANK: Similar to RANK, but there are no gaps between ranks for tied rows.